 All of our facilities are located near the core of the University of Alabama campus, just a short walk or shuttle ride from residence halls, the student center, dining facilities, and parking.

-Our faculty members’ research projects span the major mathematics disciplines and numerous interdisciplinary fields, focusing primarily on analysis, mathematics education, and computation.
+Our faculty members’ research projects span many disciplines in applied and pure mathematics with active research groups in algebra, analysis, geometry, topology, partial and ordinary differential equations, numerical analysis, scientific computing, math education, statistics, and optimization.
+Our faculty members also participate in numerous interdisciplinary research projects across campus (and beyond), with interests in mathematical biology, data analysis, image processing, physics, fluid dynamics, materials science, machine learning, and artificial intelligence, among others.
 Undergraduate, graduate, and postdoctoral students are provided the opportunity to get involved in research, exposing them to a wide range of challenging problems.

 Seminars and Lectures

 Throughout the fall and spring semesters, the mathematics department hosts seminars and lectures.
 These events bring to campus distinguished speakers from other universities and nationally prominent research facilities to discuss their recent work.
 In addition, our faculty and graduate students regularly give seminars about their recent work.
 All of these events are free and open to the public.

 Department of Mathematics from UA College of Arts & Sciences on Vimeo.